Ty Lawson: Arrests

 Lawson has been arrested multiple times for driving under the influence (DUI).
 In 2008, 20-year-old Lawson pleaded guilty to underage drinking and driving after registering a .03 blood-alcohol level during a traffic stop in Chapel Hill, North Carolina.
 Additional charges of violating a noise ordinance and driving with a revoked or suspended license were dropped and Lawson was required only to complete 20 hours of community service.

 In April 2012 in Arapahoe County, Colorado, Lawson was cited for careless driving, driving with a restricted license and permitting an unauthorized person to drive his car.
 Lawson was arrested in Denver on January 29, 2013, for avoiding prosecution for these offenses.
 He later pleaded guilty to allowing an unauthorized person to drive and the other charges were dropped.

 On August 17, 2013, Lawson and his girlfriend, Ashley Pettiford, were arrested by police in Arapahoe County responding to a domestic violence call.
 Lawson was arrested on suspicion of committing two misdemeanors, domestic violence-related harassment and property damage.
 Both Lawson and Pettiford were released on $1,000 bond and charges were ultimately dropped.

 On January 23, 2015, Lawson was arrested in Denver after driving almost twice the speed limit while under the influence of alcohol.
 In that incident, he admitted to police that he had a prior arrest for DUI in Missouri.
 One of the conditions of his $1,500 bond was that he not drink alcohol.

 On July 14, 2015, Lawson was arrested in Los Angeles on suspicion of driving under the influence.
 On July 17, a Denver judge ruled that Lawson would be required to spend a month at a residential rehabilitation center before facing DUI charges in either Colorado or California.

 In February 2022, Lawson was arrested in Madrid after two altercations at an airport restaurant, with Spanish newspaper Marca reporting he had thrown a glass at a customer.

+On July 16, 2026, Lawson was arrested in Douglas County after allegedly stealing a bottle of vodka from a store.